XSvit: Getting started

 Stable version - Windows

 Although we provide a 32 bit binary, it can be run also on 64 bit systems.
 Since version 1.6 both the computational core (GSvit) and the GUI (XSvit) are distributed in a single package.
 The installer creates a desktop icon for XSvit, so you can create the necessary files and run the calculation from this environment.
 Of course, you can run the computational core directly provided all the necessary files were created in beforehand.
 In that case you have to first start a command prompt (cmd.exe) and run GSvit from there.
 The default installation path on 64 bit systems is C:\Program Files (x86)\GSvit\bin\gsvit3d.exe.
 Please note that Gtk, Gwyddion and CUDA libraries are shipped with GSvit.
 You don't have to install them separately.
-Since we switched to MS Visual Studio 2012 with version 1.7, you need to install runtime libraries for this version.
-You can download them from Microsoft websites.
+Since we switched to MS Visual Studio 2015 with version 1.8.2, you need to have runtime libraries for this version.
+If you have sufficiently new Windows OS (not sure what "sufficiently" is), you should already have them.
+If not, you can download them from Microsoft websites upon registration to Microsoft.

 Development (unstable) version